mongodb/mongosql/README.md

 Index-usage assertion tests.
 These tests specify queries and expected index utilization.
 Requires a running mongod.

-`cargo test --features=index,generated --package=e2e-tests -- --test-threads=1` from the main directory
+`cargo test --features=index --package=e2e-tests` from the main directory

 ### e2e testing

 End-to-end query tests that do not exist in the spec.
 These tests specify queries and expected result sets and execute against an actual database.
 Requires a running mongod.

-`cargo test --features=e2e,generated --package=e2e-tests -- --test-threads=1` from the main directory
+`cargo test --features=e2e --package=e2e-tests` from the main directory

 ### errors testing

 error tests are e2e tests for our errors.
 These tests specify a SQL query and have an expected error that they should cause.
 Requires a running mongod.

-`cargo test --features=error,generated --package=e2e-tests -- --test-threads=1` from the main directory
+`cargo test --features=error --package=e2e-tests` from the main directory

 ### Spec query testing

 The query spec tests that specify language behavior.
 Requires a running mongod.

+`cargo test --features=query --package=e2e-tests` from the main directory

+### Schema derivation testing

+The schema derivation tests assert result set schema using schema derivation.
+Requires a running mongod.

-`cargo test --features=query,generated --package=e2e-tests -- --test-threads=1` from the main directory
+`cargo test --features=schema_derivation --package=e2e-tests` from the main directory

 ### Evergreen testing